isbrycee/OralGPT/README.md

 - 🔜 We are actively developing **MMOral-Bench v2**, which will include:
   - ✅ More dental imaging modalities
   - ✅ Professional dentistry exam questions
-  - ✅ Comprehensive evaluation of MLLM performance in **digital dentistry**
+  - ✅ Comprehensive evaluation of multiple MLLM performance in digital dentistry
 - 🤝 For collaboration inquiries, please contact us at: 📮 isjinghao@gmail.com
--

 ---

 ## 🔮 Upcoming Updates